PandaDev0069/TUIZ/docs/HOST_GAME_SESSION_INTEGRATION_TODO.md

   - [ ] `updateTimer(timeRemaining)`
   - [ ] `resetGame()`
 - [ ] Implement error handling and validation
-- [ ] Add TypeScript interfaces for type safety
+- [ ] Add TypeScript interfaces for type safety (May be no need Beacuse we are using JS for now)

 #### 1.2 Host-Side Game State Synchronization
 - [ ] Create `services/HostGameSync.js` service